Priego Castle

 The walled perimeter is marked by six square-plan towers and one cylindrical one.
 These massive structures up to the height of the wall-walk reinforced the wall sections, allowing flanking and active defense against assaults.

-Solidity Its massive construction up to the wall-walk prevented enemies from digging tunnels to collapse them from the base.
+Solidity Its solid construction up to the parapet made it difficult for enemies to dig tunnels to collapse them from the base.

 Cylindrical Towers